The objectives of the Advanced UPRT (FCL.745.A) course are to train the candidate to:

 - Or: enrollment in an Aviomar integrated ATPL course

-- 5 hours of theoretical knowledge training (e-learning)
+5 hours of theoretical knowledge training (eLearning) with the following subjects:

 - Requirements related to UPRT training